MariosNT/FRB_GW_association_cosmo/README.md

 * **Paper B:** *Cosmological Constraints from GW-FRB Associations without Redshift Measurements for LIGO-Virgo and Cosmic Explorer* [[2604.03163](https://arxiv.org/abs/2604.03163)]
   In this project, we developed a general pipeline for joint GW-FRB association events.
 We compared the performance of different gravitational-wave detectors (LIGO-Virgo vs. Cosmic Explorer) and evaluated the impacts of different $DM_{\rm diff}$ probability density functions.

-This pipeline is open-source and we welcome for further cosmological studies.
-If this software contributes to your research, please support our work by citing the relevant paper(s) above properly.
+This pipeline is open-source and we welcome input for developments for further cosmological studies.
+If this software contributes to your research, please consider supporting our work by citing the relevant paper(s) above.

 ---